kynan/pdesoft2014/slides.md

     because they touch owned entities.
   * **Non-exec halo:** Off-processor entities which are not processed, but read when computing the exec halo.
-* Computations on boundaries require up-to-date *halo* data
 * Entities that do not touch the boundary (core entities, by construction) can be computed while halo data exchange is in flight
-* Halo exchange is automatic and happens only if halo is "dirty"
+* Halo exchange is automatic and happens only if needed i.e. halo is "dirty"

 ---